chauff/cse1500-web-transcripts/Lecture-5.md

 - when **viewing** a web application on a large screen :computer: all available information should be presented;
 - when using **text-to-speech** devices :sound:, non-essential information should be removed.

-**CSS media queries** enable the use of **device-dependent** (i.e. media-type dependent) stylesheets.
+**CSS media queries** enable the use of **device**/**media-type dependent** style sheets.
 While the HTML document is written once, the CSS is written once per device type.
 There are four device types currently in use:

 | Value         | Description                               |
 |---------------|-------------------------------------------|